cazala/universal-gitbook/chapter1.md

 npm install --save-dev eslint babel-eslint eslint-config-standard eslint-config-standard-react eslint-plugin-babel eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-promise eslint-plugin-react eslint-plugin-standard eslint-watch
 ```

-Add a `.eslintrc` file to configure the linter
+Add a `.eslintrc` file to configure the linter, this is an example of the coding style that I use, but you can configure it to your needs, and there are tons of eslint plugins that you can choose from in npm:

 ```js
 {